Beki78/fetan-pay/kifiya-auth-overview.md

 ### For Developers
 1. Sign up for a developer account
-2. Get your API key
+2. Get your 2 API keys
 3. Read the API documentation
 4. Start integrating